 Hi Everybody!
 Happy September!
 Although this crazy heat and humidity sure doesn’t feel like September fall is on it’s way, I’m hoping I wake up to a cool and crisp morning one of these days… because I’m so ready for it!
 As you may be able to tell by another fall themed recipe!
 I know I’ve shared several different stew recipes with you over the past couple of years, but I couldn’t resist sharing another.
 Stews are one of my favorites things to cook; not only are they so hearty and cozy, but I also happen to love the slow cooking process.
 All the chopping, peeling, and stirring is curiously comforting as the ingredients in the big cooking pot begin to fill the kitchen with such warmth and deliciousness!
+I would also love to make goulash soon too.
+The flavours are amazing and the food has a very interesting history too.
 Another thing I love about making stews, is that no stew ever turns out exactly the same; you can add in different herbs, seasonings, vegetables, even meats, depending on what may be in season or what you have on hand, and somehow, it always turns out delicious!
 I love this particular stew because of all the fresh herbs, but also because of the roasted garlic.
 It’s a simple way to add more flavor, and really it’s not just for stews, you could use this in any sauce, dip or spread, to give the garlic such great sweetness and softness.
 Another great thing about stews is that they get better the longer they sit… the flavors marry and intensify, making it the perfect make-ahead meal!

 YOU WILL NEED